glouppe/info8006-introduction-to-ai/lecture8.md

 .grid[
 .kol-2-3[
-Assume our agent lives in $4 \times 3$ grid environment.
+Assume our agent lives in a $4 \times 3$ grid environment.
 - Noisy movements: actions do not always go as planned.
     - Each action achieves the intended effect with probability $0.8$.
     - The rest of the time, with probability $0.2$, the action moves the agent at right angles to the intented direction.